andydubois/movie-collection-sagas/README.md

 ## Installation

--Create a database named "saga_movies_weekend",
+1. Create a database named "saga_movies_weekend"
--The queries in the tables.sql file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
+2. The queries in the tables.sql file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
--The project is built on Postgres, so you will need to make sure to have that installed.
-We recommend using Postico to run those queries as that was used to create the queries, -Open up your editor of choice and run an npm install -Run npm run server in your terminal
+3. The project is built on Postgres, so you will need to make sure to have that installed.
+We recommend using Postico to run those queries as that was used to create the queries,
+4. Open up your editor of choice and run an npm install
+5. Run npm run server in your terminal
--Run npm run client in your terminal
+6. Run npm run client in your terminal
--The npm run client command will open up a new browser tab for you!
+7. The npm run client command will open up a new browser tab for you!

 ## Usage